ummeegge/wazuh/README.md

 $ /etc/init.d/wazuh
 Usage: /etc/init.d/wazuh {start|stop|restart|status|info}
 ```
 Before you start Wazuh, you need to configure it.
 The configuration file can be found under /var/ipfire/ossec/etc/ossec.conf.
-You need to add the IP address of the Wazuh server under the '<address>{ENTER_HERE_WAZUH_SERVER_IP}</address>' line.
+You need to add the IP address of the Wazuh server under the address line "<address>{ENTER_HERE_WAZUH_SERVER_IP}</address>".

+##Configuration

-**Add agent key**
+**Add agent key: **

 To building up an encrypted connection between the Wazuh agent on IPFire and the Wazuh server to transfer the data, a client key needs to be created on server side and imported to the agent.
 This can be done via the 'manage_agents' binary which can be found on IPFire agent under /var/ipfire/ossec/bin and on der Wazuh server under /var/ossec/bin .
 This process is quite simple and looks like this -->

 Wazuh server: